liloussvmv/Playground_BE/README.md

 This will install all the required packages with their specific versions mentioned in the requirements.txt file.

+3 - Setup Mysql Database:

+    - Create a database and add the credentials to "DB_config.py" file

-3- Start the Flask application:
+4 - Start the Flask application:

     flask run